hermeznetwork/docs/docs/developers/batch-explorer.md

 # Batch Explorer

 ## What is Hermez Block Explorer
-Hermez Block Explorer, as the name suggests is a block explorer for the Hermez network.
+Hermez Block Explorer, as the name suggests is a block explorer for the Hermez Network.
 It is a tool that allows anyone to search and lookup details about transactions, batches, coordinators, accounts or slots.
 It also provides basic information on the network performance.

 ## Batches
 By searching for a particular batch number, or simply navigating to one, user is able to see the details of a given batch.
 Among other information the page displays: